Healthy living

 A tattoo should be considered permanent.
 Although tattoos can be removed, it is expensive and your skin may never be the same, as often ink remnants still remain.

-Cosmetic tattooing (permanent makeup)
+Cosmetic tattooing (permanent/semi-permanent makeup)

 Temporary tattoos